adamshamsudeen/Vaaku2Vec/README.md

 ## Usage
 ### Training language model with  preprocessed data:
-1. Download the preteained language model folder, it contains the preprocessed test and train csv.
+1. Download the pretrained language model folder, it contains the preprocessed test and train csv.
 If you would like to preproccess and retrain the LM using the latest dump article dump using the scripts provided [here](https://github.com/fastai/fastai/tree/master/courses/dl2/imdb_scripts).
 2. Create tokens:
  `python lm/create_toks.py <path_to_processed_wiki_dump>`
 eg: `python lm/create_toks.py /home/adamshamsudeen/mal/Vaaku2Vec/wiki/ml/`